A Message from the Executive Director

 Welcome to ISAS, the organization of record for the field of Anglo-Saxon Studies.
 ISAS currently has over 600 active members from 20 different countries, ranging from graduate students just starting their careers to the most established, experienced and respected scholars in the field.
 ISAS's work currently includes mounting our biennial conference, running graduate workshops, awarding publication prizes, sponsoring "New Voices" sessions at Kalamazoo and Leeds for young scholars in the field, maintaining the ISAS list-serv and on-line membership directory as a central basis of communication for active members in the field, and working to support affiliated organizations such as the Old English Newsletter, Anglo-Saxon England, and the Lynn Grundy Memorial Trust.
 For all of this, and more, a far-reaching membership base is vital, and so if you are not a member, please do consider becoming one—you can do so by clicking on the link to Join ISAS above.

 This site is a gateway for those interested in English history, art, archaeology, literature, language, religion, society, numismatics, and related fields between the years c.
 450 and 1100 AD.
-We also list events and conferences (our biannual conference will be held in Dublin in 2013, and Glasgow in 2015), as well as information about the Old English Newsletter and ISAS publications.
-A special section has been designed specifically for graduate students and others new to the field of Anglo-Saxon studies; this section includes listings of ISAS-sponsored conference sessions at Leeds and Kalamazoo, as well as a catalouge of web resources.
+We also list events and conferences, as well as information about the Old English Newsletter and ISAS publications.